oss-review-toolkit/ort/docs/how-to-add-support-for-new-package-manager.md

 __2. How can you get the declared license for a pnpm package?__

-The pnpm package manager is part of Node.js ecosystem so it has package.json and uses npmjs.com as its central package repository.
+The pnpm package manager is part of Node.js ecosystem, so it has package.json and uses npmjs.com as its central package repository.

 __3. How can one get the dependency tree including package names, versions?__